 - Date of birth or address of the patient

 Messages should be emailed to firstname.lastname@example.org.

-If you do not have access to email, you can phone 01924 542972 from 8.30am–4.30pm Monday to Friday and 8.30am–4.30pm on Saturday and Sunday to share your message.
-A member of staff will capture your message on a card and relay this to the patient.
+If you do not have access to email, you can telephone 01924 542972 from 8.30am–4.30pm Monday to Friday to share your message.
+A member of staff will capture your message and relay this to the patient.
 Any messages received over a weekend will be delivered on the next working day.

 We recognise that communication with family and friends is important to patients for their support and wellbeing, and with the visiting restrictions that are currently in place at the Trust, it is essential for families to stay in touch.

 iPads have been made available on our wards to support relatives using video calls to communicate with patients who do not have access to their own tablets or smartphones.
 Video calls will be undertaken using an app called ‘Jitsi Meet’.

 Guidance is available for relatives in the use of Jitsi Meet on a tablet, smartphone or PC.